RommelTJ/ExercisesAndAlgorithms/interview_tips/5-24HoursBeforeYourOnSite.md

 The most important thing is to not stay up late practicing new or difficult problems.
 That'll only put your brain on a train to Los Anxiousness.

+## Practice stuff you rock at

+To cultivate your confidence, practice questions that you can already solve handily.
+Sure, feel free to start the day with a new problem, but by the afternoon you should be building momentum with the questions you know best.

+Giving yourself a few wins like this helps your brain simulate a stellar session at the whiteboard.
+You'll go to sleep dreaming of data structures, and you'll wake up with a self-esteem stimulus that makes you stand out in your interview.